sethi-rasna/Wine_Os/README.md

 ## Investigation Questions
 - Are there vast chemical compound differences between the red and white wine datasets being compared?
 - Which type of wine presents less alcohol, acidity, and sulphate?
+- Which qualities make up the healthiest wine?
 - Which wine is a healthier option for consumers?

 # Wine_Os